Syracuse Car Accident Attorney

 - Driving under the influence of drugs or alcohol: Driving under the influence is defined as driving, operating, or being in control of an automobile while under the influence of drugs or alcohol, to a level that leaves the motorist incapable of managing their vehicle safely.

 - Aggressive driving: Any form of unsafe driving behavior performed with ill intentions or a disregard for another person’s safety can constitute aggressive driving.
 Many times aggressive driving includes tailgating, cutting off other drivers, or running through stop signs and red lights.

 - Poor weather conditions: Approximately 21 percent of all motor vehicle crashes in the United States are nominally due to bad weather.
 Many times, however, the real cause is how people drive badly in poor weather conditions, failing to account for lack of visibility, car performance, and their own driving limitations.

 Even though determining how a car accident happened can be a tedious ordeal, you do not have to figure it out on your own.
-When you retain the experienced car accident lawyers at Finkelstein & Partners, we can promptly investigate your accident and gather the critical evidence needed to show what happened and who was at fault.
+When you retain the experienced Syracuse ar accident lawyers at Finkelstein & Partners, we can promptly investigate your accident and gather the critical evidence needed to show what happened and who was at fault for your car accident.

 Injuries That Can Result from a Syracuse Car Accident

 Motor vehicle collisions can result in significant and debilitating injuries that impact almost any part of the body.
 These injuries occur due to the force of impact, which can cause trauma to the body.
 The severity of the injuries can depend on factors such as the speed of the vehicles involved, the angle of impact, and the location of the impact on the vehicle.
 Additionally, not wearing a seatbelt or being improperly restrained can also increase the risk of injury in a car accident.